Terms and Conditions

 third parties, any television, magazine or other media publication or entry into any

-competition or otherwise as the Agent sees fit) without any fee or reward to the Customer.
+competition or otherwise as the Agent sees fit) without any fee or reward to the Customer. - Default and Consequences of Default

 16.1 Interest on overdue invoices shall accrue daily from the date when payment becomes due,